GoogleCloudPlatform/cloud-bigtable-examples/README.md

 There are many examples / sample / demo programs here, each with its own README.

 ## Quickstart
-[Quickstart/HBase](quickstart) - Create a Cloud Bigtable Cluster and the hbase shell with in from your local machine
+[Quickstart/HBase](quickstart) - Create a Cloud Bigtable Cluster and the hbase shell from within a docker container on your local machine

 ## Java
 * [Simple-CLI](java/simple-cli) - A simple command line interface for Cloud Bigtable that shows you how to do basic operations with the native HBase API